 According to the International Energy Agency (IEA) forecasts, there will be 125 million electrical vehicles on the world's roads by 2030.
 China, France and the Netherlands lead the charge for the strongest orientation to pure battery electric vehicles, while Japan, Sweden and the United Kingdom have the highest share of plug-in hybrid cars.

 The Chinese Government has long encouraged the purchase of electric vehicles through subsidies and incentives so it's hardly surprising that more than 1.3 million New Energy Vehicles (electric and hybrid) were sold in 2018.

 So why are Australians slow to surf the electric wave?

 Well, a few reasons really, with price probably the most prohibitive factor.
-Until Hyundai introduced the long-awaited Ioniq Electric this year, it was nigh on impossible to get an electric vehicle for under $60,000.
+Hyundai and Nissan are some of the only brands that offers an all-electric model, in the form of the Ioniq Electric and Leaf respectively, for under $60,000.

 Add on the luxury car tax, import duties, and stamp duty and suddenly the price of saving the planet seems an insurmountable one.

 Then, there is range anxiety.
 Although research tells us that the average Australian daily commute is less than 20km each way, buyers remained reluctant to trust that they could do the school run, get to work, pick up the groceries and get back home again on a single charge.

 Also, our poor, well almost non-existent, rapid electric car charging network failed to offer the same convenience or confidence enjoyed by drivers of petrol or diesel-powered vehicles.